dcc-ca-2018/wordpress-ca/_pages/terms-and-conditions.md

 <h2>Miscellaneous</h2>
 This Agreement will be governed by the laws of The United States, without reference to rules governing choice of laws.
 You may not assign this Agreement, by operation of law or otherwise, without our prior written consent.
 Subject to that restriction, this Agreement will be binding on, inure to the benefit of, and be enforceable against the parties and their respective successors and assigns.
 Our failure to enforce your strict performance of any provision of this Agreement will not constitute a waiver of our right to subsequently enforce such provision or any other provision of this Agreement.

-The failure of <strong>My Blog</strong> to exercise or enforce any right or provision of the Terms of Service shall not constitute a waiver of such right or provision.
-The Terms of Service constitutes the entire agreement between you and <strong>My Blog</strong> and govern your use of the Service, superceding any prior agreements between you and <strong>My Blog</strong> (including, but not limited to, any prior versions of the Terms of Service).
+The failure of <strong>CraveBusters</strong> to exercise or enforce any right or provision of the Terms of Service shall not constitute a waiver of such right or provision.
+The Terms of Service constitutes the entire agreement between you and <strong>CraveBusters</strong> and govern your use of the Service, superceding any prior agreements between you and <strong>CraveBusters</strong> (including, but not limited to, any prior versions of the Terms of Service).